navikt/lps-oppfolgingsplan-mottak/README.md

 uuid, which can be used later to check the sending status.
 Please refer to the [Swagger documentation](https://lps-oppfolgingsplan-mottak.ekstern.dev.nav.no/swagger) for more information.
 Please note that you will need to provide a valid Maskinporten token in the Authorization header.
+For make it a bit easier, we have created to test users who can be used for test submitting for all companies.
+You can find them [here](https://github.com/navikt/lps-oppfolgingsplan-mottak/blob/068f8035a4792c85a5d4dd0a597e6292ddad86b2/src/main/kotlin/no/nav/syfo/oppfolgingsplanmottak/validation/FollowUpPlanValidator.kt#L13)

 ### 6. Check the sending status (optional)